jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

 - Language design topics

 To get the documents in a state better accessible for others.
-But for now that does not seem in the cards.
-Tight time planning does does not seem an option either.
+But for now that might not seem in the cards.
+Tight time planning might might not seem an option either.

 ### Scope